Asterix265/Asterix265/README.md

 ## 🔥About me🔥
 I'm a 25 y.o.
 STEM student from Santiago de Chile, currently studying at [Universidad de Chile](https://uchile.cl/), [FCFM](https://ingenieria.uchile.cl/), part of the [CS Departament](https://www.dcc.uchile.cl/) with a Bachelor's degree in natural and exact sciences from the same University.

-# 💫 About Me:
-🔭 I’m currently working on Huntress CTF's<br>👯 I’m looking work in AI and CyberSecurity<br>🌱 I’m currently learning about life<br>⚡ Fun fact, I love manga and manhwa
+🔭 I’m currently working on CTF challenges at Huntress and on an academic project focused on building a secure payment gateway.
+👯 I’m interested in opportunities related to Artificial Intelligence and Cybersecurity.
+🌱 I’m continuously learning — both in technology and in life.
+⚡ Fun fact: I’m a big fan of manga and manhwa.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/martin-bahamonde-m)